arohner/clj-table/README.md

     (clj-table.test.album/find-one :where {:name "Kind of Blue"} :load [:recordings])

 This will return one album row, with an extra column, recordings.
-Since :recordings was defined as has-many, it will be a set of recordings rows.
-If has-one is used instead, the column will point to a single row, or nil.
+Since :recordings was defined as `has-many`, it will be a set of recordings rows.
+If `has-one` is used instead, the column will point to a single row, or nil.

 Current associations are `has-one`, `has-many`, `belongs-to` and `has-many-through`.